answerdigital/terraform-modules/modules/aws/vpc/README.md

 # Example Usage

-Below are examples of how you would call the `vpc` module in your terraform code.
+Below are examples of how you would call the `vpc` module in your Terraform code.

 In this example we show two ways the module can be used;
 the first uses the module to create a public and private subnet on each Availability Zone in your defined region,